mauntrelio/Winman-AK/README.md

 ## Push Notification

-All you need to know is in the [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/).
+All you need to know about Web Push Notification is in the [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/).

 What you will need to support Push Notifications: